jinwoo7/jinwooyom.com/README.md

 - On your host machine, pull the repo
 - Make neccessary changes
 - Git add, commit and push the changes to master branch
-- On your web server, run deploy.sh and the web page will re-deploy the website with the newest change
+- On your web server, run deploy.sh and the web page will re-deploy the website with the latest change

 ##  Logo
 ![alt text][logo]